-In the event the successful applicant vacates the new position within the trial period, through either the employee's or Employer's decision, she/he shall revert to his/her former position.
-The Employer may then choose among the other five (5) applicants as provided above who meet the minimum qualifications as posted, or repost the position, or determine not to fill the vacancy.
-Any employee who is disqualified by the Employer during the trial period shall be given the reasons in writing and shall have the option of filing a grievance to be heard at the fourth (4th) step of the grievance process.
-When a person accepts and begins work in a job in a higher pay level, she/he shall be placed at the lowest step of the higher pay level which is at least one dollar fifty cents (\$1.50) higher than the person's current step.
+In the event the successful applicant vacates the new position within the trial period, through either the employee's or Employer's decision, the employee shall return to their former position.
+The Employer may then choose among the other five (5) qualified applicants as provided above who meet the minimum qualifications as posted, or repost the position, or determine not to fill the vacancy.
+Any employee who is disqualified by the Employer during the trial period may request and will receive the reasons in writing and shall have the option of filing a grievance to be heard at the fourth (4th) step of the grievance process.
+When a person accepts and begins work in a job in a higher pay level, they shall be placed at the lowest step of the higher pay level which is at least one dollar fifty cents (\$1.50) higher than their current step.

 Current employees chosen to fill a vacancy in the same classification and level shall not be eligible to apply for another position in the same classification and level for a period of six (6) months from the date of the previous lateral (same classification and level) move.
-Exceptions may be made upon mutual agreement between the Local Union President (or designee) and the College's Chief Human Resources Officer (or designee).
+Exceptions may be made upon mutual agreement between the Local Union President (or designee) and the College's Vice Chancellor for Human Resources (or designee).